ewaldvveen/CSS-Grid-Example-Website/README.md

 ## Day 6 - 30 january 2018
 The page contains a sidebare menu and a footer now.
 Besides these sections I also styled both the header parts.
 All updates files are committed to the repository.

+## Day 7 - 1 february 2018
+After adding some media queries to the project for a better responsive design I finished the course by adding the final CSS version.
+I really enjoyed this project and became a CSS Grid fan for sure!